lumiata/tech_blog/Airflow_DIP/README.md

 # Setup

-This installation suppose you have python3 and virtualenv installed.
+This installation supposes you have Python 3 and `virtualenv` installed.
-All the command are run from the repository home folder.
+All the commands are run from the `Airflow_DIP` home folder.

 Create a virtualenv